This information applies only to the Original Course View. Your instructor and institution control which tools are available.

 - Text Link with Player: A link to the mashup appears.
 This option doesn't appear for photos.
 However, you can set a size for a photo.

 Select Yes for Show URL to create a link to the website.
 For YouTube videos, Select No if you don't want to show suggested videos at the end of playback.

 Select Yes for Show information to display the length of the mashup, name of the creator, and the date the mashup was added.

 Before you submit, select Preview and view how the mashup will appear in your content.
 Close the preview window to make changes.

 The original website can change a mashup's URL or delete it, which will cause an error in your course.

-This information applies only to the Original Course View.
-You and your institution control if this function is available in the editor.
+This feature was previously called Video Everywhere.
+This information applies to the Original Course View only.
+Your institution and instructors determine if this function is available in the editor.